Inside the 100th Honor Flight Columbus mission

 Outside the airport in D. C., We were greeted by about a dozen American Airlines employees.
 They were all on motorcycles and were there to escort our buses to the various monuments.
 It was about 35 degrees and this was their day off.

 By 0930 we made it to our first stop, the World War 2 Memorial.
-Once again were greeted by several Veterans and civilians on motorcycles.
+Once again we were greeted by several Veterans and civilians on motorcycles.
 With the Washington Monument in the distance, the roar of the fountains here is amazing.
-We all seemed to take a self guided tour around and take it all in.
+We all seemed to take a self-guided tour around and take it all in.
 Many posed for pictures in front of the Ohio marker.

 The 38th parallel separated North and South Korea prior to the Korean War.